forcedotcom/ConnectApiHelper/README.md

 * Take a feed item or comment body and return an input body that matches it (useful for either editing or re-posting).
 * Post a batch of up to 500 feed elements for the cost of one DML statement.

-This repo also contains `PostToChatterAction` class which can be invoked from Process Builder and Flow to post a Chatter Post easily.
+This repo also contains `PostToChatterAction` class which can be invoked from Process Builder and Flow to post a Chatter Post easily without code.

 Easier @-mentions
 -----------------